Peter Sprague

-Peter Tripp Sprague (born October 11, 1955) is an American jazz guitarist, record producer, and audio engineer.
+Peter Tripp Sprague (born October 11, 1955) is an American guitarist, record producer, and audio engineer.
 He owns SpragueLand Studios and the label SBE Records.
 He invented a twin-neck guitar with one neck from a classical guitar and one from a steel-string acoustic guitar.

 Sprague studied with guitarist Pat Metheny, Madame Chaloff, and classical guitarist Albin Czak, and has played with Chick Corea, Hubert Laws, Larry Coryell, David Benoit, and Sergio Mendes.
-He has produced or played on over 190 recordings.
+He has produced or played on more than 190 recordings.
 He has published music books, several of which are his transcriptions of his music, and has transcribed songbooks for Chick Corea.

-He composed and performed a guitar concerto with the Grossmont Symphony Orchestra in May 2000 and with the San Diego Symphony in May 2002 and performed a number of times at Jazz at Lincoln Center in New York City.
+He composed and performed a guitar concerto with the Grossmont Symphony Orchestra in May 2000 and with the San Diego Symphony in May 2002, and performed a number of times at Jazz at Lincoln Center in New York City.
 He has toured in Europe and Japan with vocalist Dianne Reeves.

 Sprague has taught at the Musicians Institute, California Institute of the Arts, and the jazz camp of University of California, San Diego.

 In a 1984 review for the Los Angeles Times, jazz critic Leonard Feather called Sprague, "One of the emergent great guitarists."

 Biography

 Early years

 Peter Sprague was born in Cleveland, Ohio in 1955.
 His family moved frequently, settling in 1961 in Del Mar, California, where he fell in love with surfing.
-Although his parents were jazz fans, he was more interested in the Beatles, Jimi Hendrix, and Crosby, Stills, and Nash when he picked up the guitar at age twelve.
+Although his parents were jazz fans, he was more interested in the Beatles, Jimi Hendrix, and Crosby, Stills, and Nash when he picked up the guitar at age 12.
 Three years later, he paid more attention to his parents' jazz collection and began taking guitar lessons.
 He formed the Minor Jazz Quintet with his brother Tripp and three other musicians.
 He attended San Dieguito High School in Encinitas and Interlochen Arts Academy in Michigan.